solidrock-technology/docs/docs/guide/front-of-house/arrivals.md

 # Front of House - Arrivals

-You've done the hard work of marketing your event, selling the tickets and now people are starting to arrive on site.
+You've done the hard work of marketing your event, selling the tickets, and now people are starting to arrive on-site.

 Front of House Arrivals is your one-stop shop for checking people in to the event which is monitored throughout the course of the event providing you powerful data such as: